Travel

 21 Oceanview Trc., Montauk

-Marram—the much-anticipated sibling to East Hampton’s Journey—is a beachfront surfer’s paradise.
+Marram—sibling to East Hampton’s Journey—is a beachfront surfer’s paradise.
 In place of the typical whitewashed coastal décor, Marram has a Santa Fe vibe, with poured concrete floors, textural furniture, and warm jute rugs.
-The whole place exudes cozy simplicity.
-It’s right on the Atlantic (hence the surfer’s paradise comment), the pool is bigger than most, s’mores around the firepits happen nightly, the on-site surf shop is stellar, and we want to buy all the Brian Bielmann photos that dot the walls.
-Images courtesy of Read McKendree.
+It’s right on the Atlantic, the pool is bigger than most, the on-site surf shop is stellar, and we want to buy all the Brian Bielmann photos that dot the walls.

 The Roundtree